 - Organic wool is another option when farmers decide to keep off toxic pesticides.
 This restricts the use of harmful chemicals, thus making its fabric eco-friendly.

 - Lyocell, commonly known as Tencel, comes from wood pulp.
 The eucalyptus wood does not need chemicals or too much water to grow.
 Producing clothing material from its wood is quite sustainable.
 Its fabric is also wrinkle-free, a plus for us who don’t like extra work when caring for clothes.

 After highlighting a list of recommended fibers, I am guessing the next question on your mind would be, where do I find eco-friendly clothes?

 First, note that new sustainable clothing is, as of now, more expensive compared to its unsustainable counterparts.
 Since producers acquire quality chemicals that are relatively pricier and pay their workers more, the production cost increases, thus pushing the consumer prices higher.
 However, I find the best place to exercise sustainable clothing shopping to be in thrift stores.

 Although I will not always find eco-friendly fabric, I will help reuse other fabrics, which reduces waste.
 The lower price is always a plus.
 Besides thrift stores, the popular brand Stella McCartney is one of the few that opts to go eco-friendly.
 Although they have pricier clothes, I can still find something I like to buy within my budget.

 Online shopping is another way that has helped bring sustainable clothing closer to the consumer.
-When we google ‘where to buy sustainable clothing,’ we receive a few options.
+For instance, when we google ‘where to buy sustainable socks‘ we receive a few options.
 However, make sure that the site comes highly recommended by other users.

 We have a long way to go to actualize a sustainable fashion world.
 However, such a journey has to begin somewhere, and I have committed to contribute by shopping sustainably.
 I hope you find the grace to do the same.